 As for the shrimp, I found the most success with pieces of shrimp no larger than one inch.
 Large shrimp tend to be thick enough to hedge against overcooking, and remain tender through the cooking process.
 Frequent Serious Eats readers may know that we often recommend a quick baking soda brine for shrimp, which plumps them up and can improve texture, but in my testing here, I found the extra water retention encouraged by the brine increased the cooking time of the shrimp and reduced the overall smoky flavor I wanted in a stir fry; for that reason, I’m not using the technique here.

-- 1 teaspoon Totole Granulated Chicken Soup Mix (see note)
+1 teaspoon Totole Granulated Chicken Soup Mix (see notes)

 If using day-old rice (see note), transfer to a medium bowl and break the rice up with your hands into individual grains before proceeding.
 In a carbon-steel wok or 12-inch carbon steel skillet, heat 1 1/2 teaspoons (7ml) oil over high heat until smoking.
 Add half of the rice, season lightly with salt and white pepper, and cook, stirring and tossing, until rice is pale brown, toasted, and has a slightly chewy texture, about 3 minutes.
 Transfer rice to a medium heatproof bowl.
 Repeat cooking process with another 1 1/2 teaspoons oil and remaining rice.
 Set rice aside in bowl.